 Inventory management is a balancing act.
 You want to have enough to meet customer demands, but you don’t want to have too much inventory, either.

 Overspending on inventory also means that you’re spending cash that could be invested elsewhere.
 There are other costs associated with too much inventory, such as storage.
+To optimize this crucial aspect of your business, understanding effective warehouse inventory management practices is essential, ensuring you maintain the right balance and improve overall efficiency.

 8. Know When to Cut Your Losses